F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 shutil.copy2(p1, p2) # the new file will be 'C:/workspace/project2/file.txt'
 ```

+Other methods and the comparison are described in a [SO question](https://stackoverflow.com/questions/123198/how-to-copy-files).

 ## Deleting files and directories
 To delete a file, we can use the `unlink` method of the `Path` object: